 NHS midwives, health visitors and family nurses

-Covid continues to have an impact on children and family services.
-Services are working hard to restore their offers, but locally determined Covid restrictions mean that a blended approach of telephone, virtual and face to face support will continue.
+Covid continues to impact children and family services.
+Services are working hard to restore their offers, but locally determined Covid restrictions mean that a blended approach of telephone, virtual and face-to-face support will continue.

-Covid continues to have an impact on children and family services.
+Covid continues to impact children and family services.

 NHS midwives, health visitors and family nurses work to support you through pregnancy and after the birth of your baby.
 They work to improve the health and wellbeing of children and families in the crucial first years of life.
 The service is available to all children and families in Warwickshire, with a wider service available to those with additional needs.

 - More information and details of your nearest health visiting clinic

 - Find out more about how the health visiting service works with expectant and new parents

 - More information about the family nurse partnership

 - Find more support for healthy happy under 5s